 Headless commerce is the new standard for growth-enabling shop systems.
 Learn what’s so special about it and how it compares to traditional systems.

 In recent years, headless commerce has become a trend that is hard to ignore, especially for enterprise companies.
 Anyone who wants to grow quickly in e-commerce and react flexibly to new trends will face greater challenges with traditional shop software.
 But why?
 What makes headless e-commerce so successful?
-Because it has clear advantages, e.g., in terms of flexibility, performance, customer focus, and personalization.
+Because it has clear advantages, e.g., in terms of flexibility, performance, customer focus, and personalisation.
 Omnichannel strategies in particular benefit from headless commerce with a shopping experience that goes far beyond the standard.

 Comparing Headless and Traditional Systems

 A traditional shop system consists of complex architecture with numerous dependencies between individual components.
 This does not only refer to the back end and front end.
 CMS, checkout, or customer management are also very tightly coupled so that updates are often time-consuming and do not always run smoothly.
 Especially, if you extended your system with your own add-ons, you may encounter some problems when switching to a new system version.
 For many shop managers, these kinds of updates are a real pain point.
 Additional effort and costs are also a nuisance.